A Jenkins plugin that allows visualization of the build flow of upstream and downstream builds in Jenkins.

 It is compatible with all build types in Jenkins and all known mechanisms of triggering downstream builds.

-Switches to enable displaying of build history and build time information, and to show/hide upstream builds.
+Switches to enable displaying of build history, build time information, and to show/hide upstream builds.

 Provides visualization without adding actions or tagging builds in Jenkins with additional meta-data, hence it is totally non-destructive and safe for removal without risking serialization issues.